+For the case of co-habiting couples (married or not), the exemption threshold doubles, and the wealth tax is computed at the household level.
 The exemption threshold gradually rises up to 2018, however it remains stable at 1500 thousand NOK from 2019 and in the subsequent years.
 The exemption threshold lies roughly at the P85-90 of the wealth distribution in 2015-2021, according to Thoresen et al. (2022), implying that it is roughly the top 10% of the net wealth distribution paying taxes on wealth (see Halvorsen and Thoresen (2021) for an assessment of the distributional effects of wealth taxation).

-In addition, valuation rules for different assets were modified in the period under analysis: the discount of the market value of secondary dwellings has been reduced to 10% since 2017, while shares and business property were discounted gradually more to incentivise portfolio diversification (45% discount in 2021 for both asset categories).
+In addition, notice that valuation rules for different assets were modified in the period under analysis: the discount of the market value of secondary dwellings has been reduced to 10% since 2017, while shares and business property were discounted gradually more to incentivise portfolio diversification (45% discount in 2021 for both asset categories).
 As duly highlighted in Thoresen et al. (2022), valuation is based mainly on third-party reporting, with the exception of unlisted firms.
 All in all, this shows that although tax rates remain stable, the taxation of wealth has gradually become less stringent than it was in the initial years of our study.
-In summary, the schedule of the wealth tax is designed as a flat tax with a unique kink at the exemption threshold, as in equation (1).